KhaoulaZarr/iOS-Test-Recruitment/REFLECTION.md

     await viewModel.loadListings()
 }
 ```
-This also means that refreshing while a category is selected keeps the current filter because loadListings() reapplies selectedCategoryID.
+This also means that refreshing while a category is selected keeps the current filter because `loadListings()` reapplies `selectedCategoryID`.
 ## Architectural Decisions
 I made the following architectural decisions during the implementation:
 ### ViewModel and State Management